Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Ethics Statement

 \section{Ethics Statement}

-In this work, we present a new framework to boost the performance of discrete reasoning over visually-rich table-text documents.
-Our framework is developed on open-source tools and datasets to assist human-being in process .
+In this work, we present a new model to boost the performance of discrete reasoning over visually-rich table-text documents.
+Our model is developed on open-source tools and datasets to assist human-being in process .
 Thus, we do not anticipate any negative social impacts.